Comment réaliser un accord thé et fromage

-A worthy representative of the rock wulongs, this wulong with delicately rolled leaves was only slightly roasted, preserving its flavourful vegetal (courgette) and floral fineness.
+A worthy representative of the rock teas (Yan Cha), this Chinese wulong with delicately rolled leaves was only slightly roasted, preserving its flavourful vegetal, citrus and floral fineness.
 Its full and tangy (tangerine) liquor, deploys rich tropical (durian) and honeyed aromas.

 Here is a green tea produced in the Chinese style of Maofeng teas with its leaves rolled in curly twists.
 Its liquor is lively and astringent, with notes of artichokes, apricot and warm honey.
 A vigorously tonic green tea for your everyday consumption.